MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 4. Self Service Portal will also get upgraded along with the primary management server.

-##### - Upgrading the Self Service Portal from Service Manager 2016 Technical Preview 5 Self Service portal (stand alone or with a management server)
+#### Upgrading the Self Service Portal from Service Manager 2016 Technical Preview 5 Self Service portal (stand alone or with a management server)
   You can upgrade the Self Service portal directly from Service Manager 2016 Technical Preview 5 to Service Manager 2016.

-### SPF Upgrade Notes
+## SPF Upgrade

-- If you have integrated SPF with Windows Azure Pack, your version of Windows Azure Pack must be running Update Rollup 10 or later.
+If you have integrated SPF with Windows Azure Pack, your version of Windows Azure Pack must be running Update Rollup 10 or later.
 Also, both System Center 2012 R2 - VMM and SPF must be running Update Rollup 9 or later.

-### VMM Upgrade Notes
+## VMM Upgrade

 ### Steps for installing VMM
 You will follow  the same general steps for upgrading to System Center 2016 from System Center 2012 R2 for all System Center components.
 The general steps are: